sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>environment-modules</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Provides dynamic modification of a user's environment
+Short desc    : Provides dynamic modification of a user's environment
 URL          : http://modules.sourceforge.net/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The Environment Modules package provides for the dynamic modification of
+Descript     : The Environment Modules package provides for the dynamic modification of
              : a user's environment via modulefiles.
              :
              : Each modulefile contains the information needed to configure the shell